Devda

 Devda is a village in Porbandar district, Gujarat, India.
 It is on the bank of the Minsar river.
-The population of the village is around 4000 and most of people are doing farming.
-And major resources of farming water is wells and tube wells and major crops are cotton, groundnut, onion, and jira.
-Devda was also famous for its papaya and chilli but farmers no longer grow these crops.
+The population of the village is around 4000, with most people involved in farming.
+Major crops produced in the village are cotton, groundnut, onion, and jira, and formerly papaya and chili.

-Devda village was in Junagadh District, but it is now in Kutiyana Taluka in Porbandar District of Gujarat State, India.
-It is 36 km east of District headquarters Porbandar.
-19 km from 382 km from the State capital, Gandhinagar.
-Devda Pin code is 362650 and the postal head office is Kutiyana.
+Devda village was in Junagadh district, but it is now in Kutiyana Taluka in the Porbandar district.
+It is 36 km east of district headquarters Porbandar, and 19 km from 382 km from the State capital, Gandhinagar.

 Ramnagar (4 km), Dolatgadh (5 km), Valotra (5 km), Daiyar (6 km), and Aniali (6 km) are nearby villages.
-Devda is surrounded by Ranavav Taluka towards west, Jamjodhpur Taluka towards North, Bhanvad Taluka towards North, Porbandar Taluka towards west.
-Ranavav, Porbandar, Manavadar, and Upleta are the nearby cities.
+Devda is surrounded by Ranavav Taluka to the west, Jamjodhpur Taluka and Bhanvad Taluka to the north, and Porbandar Taluka to the west.
+Ranavav, Porbandar, Manavadar, and Upleta are nearby cities.

-It is near the Arabian sea.
+It is near the Arabian Sea.
 There is a chance of humidity in the weather.

 Education

-Primary Education: There are two separate primary school for boys and girls from standard 1 to 8.
+There are two separate primary school for boys and girls from standard 1 to 8.

 The high school was founded in 1961 and offers commerce and arts streams from standard 9 to 12.
 For a high school education, many students came from the nearby villages of Rana Khirasara, Khageshri, Iswariya, Ramnagar, Mahobatpara, Sakhpur and Vansjalia.
 One private school was recently established.
 Devda Asharam shala is a Government boarding school.
 The primary school in Devda village was founded in 1879.
 The Kanya Shala school was founded in 1951.
 Devda was the second village to have higher secondary education in the Junagadh District.
 The students of Kutiyana (Tehsil Centre) and other nearby villages commuted to attend the school.